cosminadrianpopescu/azul/README.md

 I've been a [tmux](https://github.com/tmux/tmux/wiki) user for years.
 Then I've discovered [zellij](https://zellij.dev/) and been using for the past months.
-They are both amazing softwares.
+They are both amazing pieces of software.

 I've been using `tmux` for the obvious reasons.
 Then, I've switched to `zellij` because of the floating panels and the edit back buffer in the custom